Staging (cooking)

+Process

 Staging is similar to trialling in professional kitchens.
 Trialling is an activity often used to assess the skills and training of a cooking job candidate.
 The hiring chef might assess the trial cook's adaptive skills in the new kitchen and how they interact with other staff in the restaurant.
 When a culinary student or cook-in-training is seeking an internship, often the trial is the next step after the interview.

 A server or waiter can also "stage" in a restaurant for much the same purpose.